Miguel Cabrera Player Props: Tigers vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff is 25th in the league with a collective 8.2 strikeouts per nine innings.

-- The Rangers have a 3.77 team ERA that ranks sixth among all league pitching staffs.
+- The Rangers' 3.81 team ERA ranks sixth among all league pitching staffs.

-- Rangers pitchers combine to allow the fifth-fewest home runs in baseball (77 total, one per game).
+- Rangers pitchers combine to allow the sixth-fewest home runs in baseball (79 total, one per game).

-- Heaney (5-4) gets the starting nod for the Rangers in his 15th start of the season.
-He's put together a 3.98 ERA in 72 1/3 innings pitched, with 76 strikeouts.
+- Perez gets the start for the Rangers, his 16th of the season.
+He is 7-3 with a 4.38 ERA and 56 strikeouts in 84 1/3 innings pitched.

-- His most recent time out was on Tuesday against the Chicago White Sox, when the lefty threw 5 2/3 innings, surrendering two earned runs while allowing five hits.
+- In his last appearance on Thursday, the left-hander tossed seven innings against the Chicago White Sox, allowing two earned runs while surrendering four hits.

-- The 32-year-old has put up an ERA of 3.98, with 9.5 strikeouts per nine innings, in 14 games this season.
-Opposing hitters have a .230 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.